 AOS is committed to the advocacy of minimal negative impacts towards social and cultural legacies.
 AOS endeavors to put in all efforts in the following areas in order to achieve this.

 AOS is committed to responsible corporate practices in the area of human rights and working conditions.
 AOS’s human rights expectations apply to all our personnel, business partners and other parties directly linked to our operations, products or services.

-AOS has zero tolerance towards any program, or material that features or promotes child sexual exploitation.
+AOS has zero tolerance towards any program, or material that features or promotes child sexual exploitation in compliance with the Sexual Offences Against Children Bill 2017.
 AOS will also encourage employees to report any form of the same if they come across such.
-For the purposes of this policy, a minor is any person under the age of 18.

 AOS offers schemes for maternity leave for female employees.
 The company ensures compliance with Malaysian legislation, which states 60 days maternity leave for female employees post-natal and up to the 5th child.

 Employees are the base of our organization.
 Their knowledge and skills are crucial for successful business operations.
 But we also recognize as equally important their happiness and satisfaction with working conditions, teamwork and department cooperation.
 Therefore, it is of upmost importance to learn from their inputs what can be improved and what are their suggestions and complaints.
 For these purposes the company has developed questionnaires which are anonymous and distributed quarterly to all employees.
 Their results are analysed and presented to the management who take the results in consideration when planning.

 An employee shall not accept lavish entertainment, commission, emolument, service, gratuity, money, property or any pecuniary benefit or gift for his own personal benefit from any person/agent or representative having a direct or indirect business dealing with the employee.
 Nothing may be given or received which might distort commercial judgment of the employee and harm the reputation of AOS.

 In order to support local communities and native people, AOS is committed to take the below steps.